 Our attitude determines how we think.
 A negative frame of mind (attitude) can destroy goals, relationships, and even the soul.
-But a positive frame of mind (attitude) can empower us to overcome sickness, poverty, trouble, and even insure salvation.
+However, a positive frame of mind (attitude) can empower us to overcome sickness, poverty, trouble, and even insure salvation.

-Negative attitudes are destructive but can be overcome and we can victoriously move forward with a brighter outlook on life.
+Negative attitudes are destructive but can be overcome.
+We can victoriously move forward with a brighter outlook on life.